Suzuki Program

 For Suzuki violin and guitar, we also sometimes offer a pre-Suzuki-program "taster" option for certain ages, depending on availability:

-New groups begin each semester, and families may choose to take this class before adding private lessons.
+New groups begin each semester, and families may choose to take this class before transitioning to the full program as above.

 Small Group Intro to Guitar, age 6-7 (caregiver attendance encouraged)